PCS Wireless, LLC Privacy Policy

 We use personal information to:

 Marketing.
-We may send B2B updates about our services to business contacts.
-Where required, we will obtain consent; you may opt‑out at any time (see Section 10).
+We may send business-related updates about our services to business contacts.
+Where required, we will obtain consent, and recipients may opt out at any time (see Section 10).

 4) Legal bases (EEA/UK)